arr-ai/arrai/docs/expr-str.md

    ghi
    ```

-3. If, after indentation removal, an embedded expression is the only content on
+3. If, after indentation removal, an embedded expression is the only remaining
-   a line and the formatted result is empty, then the entire line is omitted
+   content on a line, and the formatted result is empty, then the entire line,
-   from the final output.
+   including any newline at the end, is omitted from the final expression
+   string.

    **Example:** The following expression equals `"abc\ndef"`: